 As a result, instead of seeking treatment for CCCA or other causes, women are covering their hair loss or thinning hair with wigs, weaves, or braids.
 This can compound the problem and make already damaged hair worse and can even negatively affect the scalp to the point of irreversible hair loss.

 It is possible to get back on track to healthy hair and scalp.
-Contact Hans Wiemann to learn more about PRP treatment for hair loss as well as additional ethnic hair loss solutions.
+Contact Hans Wiemann to learn more about our treatments.
 In the meantime, avoid tight hair styles that put tension on the follicles, like braids and weaves, and limit the use of chemical relaxers in order to reduce the risk of hair loss.